 Human Resources will assist you with the necessary forms to enable you to begin work.

 Background Check: All candidates for student employment are required to complete a background check.
 Instructions for completing a background check will be sent to the student's college email.

 Student employees may work a maximum of 25 hours per week.
-Continued employment will depend on funds available, your performance on the job, and Satisfactory Academic progress, as defined by Financial Aid standards for academic progress.
+Students employees are paid bi-weekly, at a starting wage of $8.40 per hour.
+Continued employment will depend on funds available, your performance on the job, and Financial Aid Satisfactory Academic Progress.